-Where to Go Hiking Near Grand Lake, CO
+Top 5 Spots for Hiking Near Grand Lake, CO

-Rocky Mountain National Park
+1. Rocky Mountain National Park

-Adams Falls | Easy
+2. Adams Falls

-Lone Pine Lake | Moderate
+3. Lone Pine Lake

 From Adams Falls, you can follow the East Inlet Trail for about five and a half miles before you come to Lone Pine Lake.
 Along the way, you will pass East Meadow, where you can enjoy fantastic views of the surrounding mountains.

-Shadow Mountain Lookout | Moderate
+4. Shadow Mountain Lookout

-You can reach the Shadow Mountain Lookout by starting from the Grand Lake East Shore Trailhead or the East Shore Dam Trailhead.
+You can reach Shadow Mountain Lookout by starting from the Grand Lake East Shore Trailhead or the East Shore Dam Trailhead.
 The Grand Lake East Shore route begins in the Arapaho National Forest, which means you can hike it for free!
 It’s also part of the Continental Divide National Scenic Trail.
-After hiking almost 5 miles, you will reach the Shadow Mountain Lookout.
+After hiking nearly five miles, you will reach the Shadow Mountain Lookout.
 This structure is on the National Register of Historic Places and is the only surviving fire lookout in Rocky Mountain National Park.

-Other Hiking Near Grand Lake, CO
+Other Hiking Near Grand Lake, Colorado

-After hiking through the incredible beauty of the peaks and valleys of Colorado, you just might decide that you’d like to experience it year-round.
-Whether you want to enjoy spectacular views right from your porch or live close to top destinations like Winter Park Resort, Real Estate of Winter Park is here to help you find the perfect home!
+After a day of hiking near Grand Lake, CO, you just might decide that you’d like to access our area’s stunning peaks and valleys year-round.
+Whether you want to enjoy spectacular views right from your porch or live just a stone’s throw away from premier destinations like Winter Park Resort, we are here to help you find the perfect home!